ianozsvald/data_science_delivered/README.md

     - don't copy/paste magic numbers around your code, instead use the constant-convention with an upper-cased variable like `OFFSET=53.9` and use `OFFSET` throughout your code (rather than `53.9`).
 This is especially useful if you have two different magic numbers that mean differnets things (e.g. `10` used in two different contexts), having a spelt-out variable makes the intent much clearer when you return to this code months later.
     - if you find yourself copy/pasting a block of code (e.g. a few lines that make a new database connection or do a common data manipulation) then strongly think about refactoring this into a function, it'll make support easier and your code will get shorter (so there's fewer lines to hide bugs)

--   storing data

-    -   dense and sparse matrices

-        -   numpy arrays have a single type

-        -   scipy.sparse is excellent for sparse data

-        -   you can store sparse data on disk with hdf5 and compression

-    -   pickles of `dicts` are good for persisting python objects

-        - add a timestamp and maybe a git commit for traceability and a notes key in a `dict` along with your data (which might be `numpy` arrays, `dataframes` etc)
-        - have a script that visits all your pickles, loads them in and reports the build-time, label and notes so you can quickly check what's deployed

 -   useful python tools

     -   anaconda environments